liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Reachable Sets with Cyberattacks

-In order to further study the impact of cyberattacks under this high-risk situation, we selected four different sets of initial states.
+In order to further study the impact of cyberattacks under this high-risk situation, we selected two different sets of initial states.
 To create this scenario, the initial TTC needs to be less than 1.6 and close to 0.6.
 Tab.
-5 shows four different initial state sets and the range of attack intensity per unit time under the two attack strategies.
+5 shows two different initial state sets and the range of attack intensity per unit time under the two attack strategies.

 <table>
     <caption>Tab.
 5. Initial State Sets of Reachable Sets</caption>